juliogomez/devops/README.md

 If you have worked with native offerings from your own Cloud provider, probably you have noticed that it is really easy to bring your data in and build your application there.
 But it is not that easy to migrate it out to a different environment when you need to.
 The main reason is that many of the service constructs you will use to implement your application are native to the specific provider you chose.
 So when the moment comes to move your workloads somewhere else you basically need to rebuild your app with similar constructs available from your new favourite provider.
 And that’s exactly the moment when everybody wonders: “wouldn’t it be cool to have a way to transparently migrate my code to a new environment?”.
 That’s what we call __portability__.

 In the world of containers and microservices, portability is one of the main benefits of running your workloads on Kubernetes (aka k8s).
 No matter what provider you use, __k8s is k8s__.
 Whatever you build in a certain environment will be easily migrated to a different one.
-So why not using that same approach to serverless?
-And in fact, as long as k8s is a de-facto standard for DevOps practices, why not run a FaaS engine on top of it?
+So why don't we use that same approach for serverless?
+Actually, as long as k8s is a de-facto standard for DevOps practices, why not run a FaaS engine on top of it?
 That way it would benefit from k8s portability natively.

-Well, there are a number of initiatives driving solutions exactly in this direction (FaaS on top of k8s) so in this blog I would like to review some of them with you and see how they compare.
-And as per the goal of this series we’ll evaluate them by getting our hands dirty to get some hands-on experience.
+Well, there are a number of initiatives driving solutions exactly in this direction (FaaS on top of k8s) so in this section I would like to review some solutions and see how they compare.
+And as per the goal of this document we’ll evaluate them by getting some hands-on experience.
 You will have the final word on what works best for your environment!

 <p align="center">
 <img src="./images/serverless_einstein.png">
 </p>

-In this series we will explore 3 different FaaS over k8s solutions and actually put them to work in our evaluation environment:
+In this series we will explore the following FaaS over k8s solutions and actually put them to work in our evaluation environment:
 * OpenFaaS
 * Fission
 * Kubeless